DAKiersz/DAKiersz/README.md

  [![Website](https://img.shields.io/website?down_color=red&down_message=offline&label=kiersz.dev&up_color=blue&up_message=online&url=https%3A%2F%2Fkiersz.dev%2F)](https://kiersz.dev) [![Blog](https://img.shields.io/website?down_color=red&down_message=offline&label=somethingstochastic.com&up_color=blue&up_message=online&url=https%3A%2F%2Fsomethingstochastic.com%2F)](https://somethingstochastic.com)

 - A frontpage [kiersz.dev](https://kiersz.dev) with a CV.
 - My technical documentation website [somethingstochastic.com](https://somethingstochastic.com) running on Material for MkDocs.
-This is a constant WIP.
-Hosted on Azure Static Web Apps.
+This is a constant WIP and hosted on Azure Static Web Apps.
 - Homelab - A continued passion with an aim to have a mini datacenter situated on a Startech 25U open frame [rack](https://www.startech.com/en-gb/server-management/4postrack25u).
 The main server project is temporarly on hold, but previously was developed using Terraform, Packer, Docker and Ansible.
-The main server currently runs on Unraid Pro as a placeholder.
+At present, it currently runs on Unraid Pro as a placeholder.
-- MOTES - An astronomical spectral reduction scruot as a legacy of my unfinished Doctorial studies.
+- MOTES - An astronomical spectral reduction script as a legacy of my unfinished Doctorial studies.
 I helped to write some of the algorithms while working with its principal developer [Tom Seccull](https://github.com/tseccull) :stars:

 ### Completed / Deprecated Projects